rliebig/config-files/README.md

 # Personal Config-Files

 I like to setup my computers mostly the same, running Ubuntu Linux with i3 wm.
-But I am simply bored with setting them up, hence the use of ansible.
+But I am simply with manually setting them up, hence the use of ansible.

-There are also some helper scripts contained here to ensure that
+There are also some helper scripts contained here to ensure that I can use similar capapbilities.

 - shortcut-script.py - is a small watchdog script for my macro keyboard so I can have some tasks on a special keyboard itself.
 - scan2paperless - modified paperless scan script so I do not have to perform the bothersome tasks of scanning, then saving, then opening a browser, then uploading to paperless, etc.